brainstormforce/bb-header-footer/readme.txt

 1. Beaver Builder Theme.
 2. Genesis Theme (and should work with most of it's child themes).
 3. GeneratePress Theme

+= How does this plugin work? =

+1. Simply create a new page (or Beaver Builder Template)
+2. Design it as you would like it for your header or footer
+3. Then from admin settings, you can assign this page as a Header or Footer of your theme.
+[Screenshot](https://cloudup.com/ccBOWVTATyh "Screenshot")

 == Changelog ==